Dhanushsj12/adaptive-engine-layout/ARCHITECTURE.md

 1200 × 80
 ```

-and an unseen surface defined directly inside the stress-test script.
+and two separate unseen surfaces: one defined inside `demo/main.ts` (`600 × 900`, used in the interactive demo), and one defined directly inside `scripts/stress-test.ts` (`2400 × 300`, used only in the CLI stress test).
+These are two independent proofs of generalization, in two different execution contexts, not the same surface.

-The unseen surface is particularly important because it demonstrates that the resolver is not simply matching known surface IDs.
+The unseen surfaces are particularly important because they demonstrate that the resolver is not simply matching known surface IDs.

 ---